thiagomajesk/briefcase/README.md

 > ¹**Recycling**: Any content not already marked as dirty becomes dirty before this request is processed

 > ²**Cleanup**: After the response, deletes any content that was previously marked as "dirty"

+## TODOs

+- [ ] Add option to save session store to database instead of cookie